 3. Debenhams Designer Black Leather & Ponte Leggings £120

 Another pair with ponte knit at the back but with more of a classic, plain leather trouser to the front.
 The most expensive pair here, but I believe you get what you pay for with leather trousers.
 UK sizes 8-18.

 This pair has an all over leather look and a very reasonable price tag.
 Sizes XS-XL.

 Leather front and back and more expensive, but as mentioned before the quality should be better at this price.
 A classic leather trousers style, as opposed to leggings.
 UK sizes 4-18.
 They also come in Sand – a really lovely taupe colour – which I love.

 6. Marks & Spencer Black Leather Ponte Leggings £99

 Ponte-knit at the back so another ideal pair for those of you that are averse to a leather bum.
 These are ankle grazer-length with little zips at the sides.
 Another higher-price but these also got very good reviews on their website.
 The over 40 woman is Marks & Spencer’s core target audience so they should get these spot-on.
 UK sizes 8-18.

 One type I couldn’t find was a pair of leather trousers in a biker/moto style like Carly’s (above) – the ones with ribbed panels on the front – if anyone knows where to get some please share in the comments!

-Style in Your Forties (and Beyond)!
+P.S.
+Like this post?
+You might also enjoy my thoughts on Style in Your Forties (and Beyond)!